 So it’s time to talk the talk when it comes to long-term investing, and that (quite literally) means walking the walk.
 Go for a stroll in the neighborhood, read non-market related materials.
 Our human brains are all too susceptible to being overwhelmed by negative stimuli.

-The stock market selling crescendo may reach a peak today, tomorrow, or a year from now.
+The 2021 short squeeze may reach a peak today, tomorrow, or a month from now.
 That’s not our focus.
 Our focus is to:

 - Exhibit financial flexibility to capitalize on weak markets.